 - This can hamper the country’s image internationally.
-India’s other neighbouring countries like Bangladesh and Nepal may become sceptical about similar treaties with them.
+India’s other neighboring countries like Bangladesh and Nepal may become skeptical about similar treaties with them.

-- Some experts on international affairs are of the opinion that India should safeguard bilateral treaties if it is aspiring for a permanent seat in the UNSC.
+- Some experts on international affairs think that India should safeguard bilateral treaties if it is aspiring for a permanent seat in the UNSC.

 - The move to abrogate the treaty may lead to more problems with respect to terrorist activities.

-- India should also build adequate infrastructure to use the entire water before stopping water to Pakistan.
+- India should also build adequate infrastructure to use the entire water before stopping water from Pakistan.

 - Another angle is that of China.
 China, with its support to Pakistan, may block the water from the Brahmaputra to Assam.
-It can also stop the waters of the Indus which do originate in Chinese territory.
+It can also stop the waters of the Indus which originates in the Chinese territory.